Jibincodes/Pizzeria_Project/README.md

 4. **Business Logic and API Design**: Definition of business logic and API.
 5. **Data and API Implementation**: Implementation of data access and business logic layers, and API.
 6. **Security and Frontend Implementation**: Integration of security framework and frontend realisation.
-7. (optional) **Deployment**: Deployment of Web application on cloud infrastructure.
+7.  **Deployment**: Deployment of Web application on cloud infrastructure.

+All of these milestones were successfully achieved during the implementation of the project.

 #### Maintainer
+- Jibin Mathew Peechatt
+- Leon Bytyqi
-- Charuta Pande
+- Marko Jurcevic
-- Devid Montecchiari
+- Jevoen Jenifar

 #### License
 - [Apache License, Version 2.0](blob/master/LICENSE)